TurBoss/sam11/README.md

 The world's first ever PDP-11 simulator was written for the PDP-10 before the PDP-11 was ever built, it was called SIM11.
 Add that to this program was originally just going to be a fork of AVR11 for SAM boards (it became way more)... and well, the name was obvious!

+Not to be confused with the MIMIC PDP-10 assembly simulators of PDP-8s and PDP-11s that the SimH simulator is based on (yes, simh is a port of code from the 70s!)

 ## General info

 [Todo list](TODO)